Azure/azure-sdk-for-java/sdk/clientcore/core/README.md

 #### HttpTrait<T>

 `HttpTrait<T>` contains methods for setting key configurations for HTTP-based clients.
-This interface will allow you to configure the `HttpClient`, `HttpPipeline`, `HttpPipelinePolicy`s, `RetryOptions`, `HttpLogOptions`, and `ClientOptions` (preferably `HttpClientOptions` as it is more specific for HTTP-based service clients).
+This interface will allow you to configure the `HttpClient`, `HttpPipeline`, `HttpPipelinePolicy`s, `RetryOptions`, and `HttpLogOptions`.

-For builders that expose `HttpTrait<T>`, if an `HttpPipeline` or `HttpClient` isn't set a default instance will be created based on classpath configurations and the `ClientOptions` based to the builder.
+For builders that expose `HttpTrait<T>`, if an `HttpPipeline` or `HttpClient` isn't set a default instance will be created based on classpath configurations.
 This can cause confusion if you're expecting specific behavior for your client, such as using a proxy that wasn't loaded from the environment.
 To avoid this, it is recommended to always set the `HttpPipeline` or `HttpClient` in all clients if you're building if your configurations aren't based on the environment running the application.